PSM Courses and Textbooks

 3. Unless permission is granted, EE 701 (internship) is taken in the last semester of the program.
 It may be taken in the summer, but this is not recommended due to the faculty/mentor availability and the shorter time available to complete the project.

-Descriptions and Schedules for Engineering and Technology Management.
+Descriptions and Schedules for professional area courses – Engineering and Technology Management.